Military Poncho Shelter Configurations using Trekking Poles

 The classic lean-to.

-The classic lean-to is what you normally think of when building a poncho, or tarp shelter.
-The lean-to is quick and easy to set up.
-Because the hood area of this configuration wants to sag.
-It's a little harder to lift the hood area just using trekking poles.
+The classic lean-to is the shelter most people envision when setting up a poncho or tarp.
+It’s quick and easy to set up.
+However, because the hood tends to sag in this configuration, it can be a bit more challenging to lift the hood using just trekking poles.

 Military Poncho Shelter Configurations Using Trekking Poles